elotroalex/chiens/_texts/translation.md

 - I do not heal the possessed
 - I don't know the secret that killed Antiochus Epiphanes
 - nor Herod the Great
-- why wait to spit on me
+- Why wait to spit on me
 - the thick spit of centuries
 - matured
 - over 306 years
-- too late, it's too late
+- Too late, it's too late
 - my friends, I'm not here for anyone
 - for anyone
-- except for the flood, too waterlogged to burst the stars
+- except for the flood, too waterlogged to reflect the stars
 - except for the mud with burnt eyes and burnt sex
-- girls run around inside my eyes, jolted with alfalfa
+- girls run around inside my eyes rattled by alfalfa
-- clanging their hooves made of rivers
+- clacking their river clogs
 - their dustless tree voices
 - their long bodice of bread, of plains
 - and here